online submission instructions

 What is an IUCr ID?

 Your IUCr ID is your user name for all IUCr online services.
-The International Union of Crystallography has brought several of its online services for users, including the World Directory of Crystallographers and e-mail alerting for IUCr journals (Crystallography Journals Online), under a single registration system.
+The International Union of Crystallography has brought several of its online services for users, including the World Directory of Crystallographers and e-mail alerting for IUCr publications, under a single registration system.
 With this system, each user needs to register information such as their name and e-mail address only once, and can simply and easily keep their own information up to date.

 Registration is simple, with only a small amount of information required, although users who wish to be included in the World Directory of Crystallographers should provide contact and biographical information that is as complete as possible.
 Once registered, each user may use their IUCr ID and password at any time, for instance to log in to update their details for the World Directory of Crystallographers, to change e-mail addresses and the e-mail alerts received at each address.